Current donation: $50,000

 Donations to date: $160,000

 The Rainforest Alliance (RA) works with farmers and forest communities in over 70 countries to protect forests and biodiversity, take action on climate, and promote the rights and livelihoods of rural people.
 Our donations help the Rainforest Alliance expand their climate-smart agriculture work in Ghana, which allows farmers to adapt and prepare for the impacts of climate change.

 Why They're Climate Smart

-Climate change disproportionately affects the world's poorest people — especially those in rural farm communities.
-This is notably true in Ghana, where cocoa is a vital cash crop that provides livelihoods to over a million households.
-However, current harvesting practices are not sustainable.
-Farmers are now responsible for half of all the deforestation in Ghana's high forest zone, as they cut down native shade trees to make room for more cocoa plants.
-This creates an unbalanced ecosystem, more erosion during heavy rains, and lower yields.
+Climate change disproportionately affects the world's most vulnerable people — especially those in rural farm communities.
+This is notably true in Ghana, where cocoa is a vital commodity cash crop that provides livelihoods to over a million households.
+However, unsustainable cocoa production is a key driver of deforestation in Ghana and causes close to half of the forest loss in Ghana's high forest zone.
+The result is an unbalanced ecosystem with more erosion, heavier rains, longer droughts, and lower crop yields.

 RA works to conserve Ghana's forest landscape and support agricultural livelihoods of local farmers by providing them with skills and resources necessary to sustainably produce cocoa and an incentive to manage their shade trees (in Ghana, the government owns the trees, so farmers have no real motivation to care for them).
 Properly managed shade trees act as a carbon sink, improve soil conditions, restore tree cover, create a suitable habitat for wildlife, and improve the cocoa yield — resulting in crops and land that are more resilient, higher incomes, and food security.